dadcworkshop/dadcworkshop.github.io/index.md

 | **June 17, 2022**       | Results Announced          |
 | **June 24, 2022**       | System Description Paper Camera-Ready Deadline          |
 | **July 14-15, 2022**  | Workshop Dates & Overall Winning Team Announcement 🏆   |

-## Overview of DADC Shared Task
-The DADC Shared Task this year will focus on the Extractive Question Answering (QA) task.
-We hope to expand to other NLP-related tasks in future iterations of the competition.

-**Specific details and a call for participation can be found [here](/shared-task.html).
-Here's a quick overview:**

-### Track 1: Better Annotators
-Participants will submit 100 "official" question answering (QA) examples through the [Dynabench](https://dynabench.org/tasks/qa){:target="_blank"} platform.
-The collected dataset will form parts of the evaluation set for Tracks 2 and 3.
-The objective is to find as many model-fooling examples as possible -- the winning team will be the one with the highest validated model error rate (vMER).

-### Track 2: Better Training Data
-In this data-centric track, participants will submit 10,000 **training** examples (in SQuAD v1.1 JSON format, see [https://huggingface.co/datasets/adversarial_qa#dataset-structure](https://huggingface.co/datasets/adversarial_qa#dataset-structure){:target="_blank"}).
-These examples can be selected from existing datasets, expert-annotated, crowdsourced, or synthetically-generated.
-The workshop organisers will then train ELECTRA-Large models and evaluate them on the data collected in Track 1.
-The team with the highest word-overlap F1 score on the test set will be considered the winner.

-### Track 3: Better Models
-The workshop organisers have pre-specified a set of evaluation weights for the [Dynabench](https://dynabench.org/tasks/qa){:target="_blank"} QA leaderboard.
-Participants can train any models on any data and submit their models directly to [Dynabench](https://dynabench.org/tasks/qa){:target="_blank"}.
-The team with the highest **dynascore** will be considered the winner.

-### Overall
-Teams can choose to participate on individual tracks only.
-To further encourage the formation of diverse teams working on a range of challenges, we will also have an overall DADC Shared Task Winning Team based on performance across all 3 tracks.

 ## Organizers